microsoft/react-native-devblog/blogposts/2025-01-22-2025-new-architecture-on-76-and-77.md

 ## Steps on creating on new architecture application

 Let's dive into creating a new architecture application.
-You'll find the steps below are almost exactly the same as creating a old architecture application - with the only change being is specifiying new architecture template in step 4.
+You'll find the steps below are almost exactly the same as creating a old architecture application - with the only change being is specifying a new architecture template in step 4.

 1. Create a new React Native Project

-npx --yes @react-native-community/cli@latest init <projectName> --version "latest"
+`npx --yes @react-native-community/cli@latest init <projectName> --version "latest"`

 2. Navigate into this newly created directory

-cd <projectName>
+`cd <projectName>`

 3. Add React Native Windows to your project's dependencies

-yarn add react-native-windows@^0.77.0
+`yarn add react-native-windows@^0.77.0`

 4. Initialize the React Native Windows native code and projects with the [new architecture templates](https://microsoft.github.io/react-native-windows/docs/init-windows-cli#templates)

-yarn react-native init-windows --template cpp-app --overwrite
+`yarn react-native init-windows --template cpp-app --overwrite`

 5. Run your RNW app as normal

-npx react-native run-windows
+`npx react-native run-windows`

-You have now successfully created a RNW app on the new architecture!
+Congrats, you’ve just created an RNW app using the new architecture! 🎉

 // PLACEHOLDER: Insert clip of newly made Fabric application

-## New Architecture changes in 0.76 and 0.77
+## New Architecture Changes in 0.76 and 0.77

 ### New Templates